JayCuthrell/fudge-org-eleventy-excellent-4.3.3/src/posts/hot-fudge-daily/sunday/hot-fudge-sunday-for-2025-10-05.md

 ## 🔮 Sneak Peak Saturday for 2025-10-04

 I try to avoid political discourse in my newsletter and writing.
 This week, I cannot.
-As I sifted through the Friday news cycle for stories meant to be forgotten by Monday, it became clear that in the world of peak patronizing publishing, Washington, D.C., has served up a masterclass in burying news.
+As I sifted through the Friday news cycle for stories meant to be forgotten by Monday, it became clear that in the world of peak patronizing publishing, Washington, D.C., has served up a best-in-class burying of the news.

 While the loud, headline-grabbing drama of our U.S. government shutdown dominated the week, the truly messy consequences were saved for a quiet Friday morning reveal.
 Indeed, truth is stranger and increasingly more disappointing than fiction.